seigamesh/datawarehouse/README.md

-# Project 3: Data Warehouse with AWS Redshift and S3
+# Data Warehouse with AWS Redshift and S3

 ## 1. Aim of the project